dd32/td-gh-ex/readme.txt

 = Menu =
 You can create and set a menu via WordPress Dashboard > Appearance > Menus.

-The mobile menu supports 2 levels of subpages.

 = Menu title =
 You can change the menu title via WordPress Dashboard > Appearance > Customize.